Our Science

 In addition to our disclosed partnerships, Arvinas has multiple undisclosed pipeline and platform collaborations to improve upon its protein degrader engine.

-We are expanding the potential impact of PROTACs for patients with our current partners, Pfizer, Novartis, and Genentech.
+We are expanding the potential impact of PROTACs for patients with our current partners and/or licensees: Pfizer, Novartis, Rigel Pharmaceuticals, and Genentech.

 In November 2017, Arvinas and Genentech, a member of the Roche Group, expanded their multi-year strategic license agreement to encompass additional disease targets.
 The collaboration was originally formed in October 2015 to develop new therapeutics using Arvinas’ PROTAC Discovery Engine.